flo/m3addon/README.md

 Features
 --------

-The python scripts can be used as a blender addon.
+The Python scripts can be used as a Blender addon.

 Currently the following content can be exported: